 Our products and services are capable of managing a wide variety of transactions across multiple customer delivery channels and services, which we believe enables us to benefit from increased growth, complexity and technological change in the communications technology industry.
-As the communications technology industry evolves, new access networks, connected devices and applications with multiple services and modes are emerging.
+As the communications technology industry continues to evolve, new access networks, connected devices and applications with multiple services and modes are emerging.
 More significantly, the accumulation of multiple connected devices per subscriber is creating new opportunities for network and cloud-driven service continuity.
 This proliferation of services and advancement of technologies is accelerating subscriber revenue growth, significantly expanding the types and volume of rich content accessed and stored by consumers, and increasing the number of transactions between our customers and their subscribers.
 In addition to this dynamic, we believe our core electronic transaction management business is further being driven by the following factors:

-- A proliferation of connected devices led by a) new and richer operating systems, b) increasing connected devices adoption, c) broadband networks experiencing critical mass and d) enhanced cloud computing enabling access to rich content - New and evolving business models by North American carriers encouraging more frequent device upgrades by subscribers - New emerging connected devices are giving consumers multiple smart devices and create a more compelling need for cloud sharing and identity management - Wireless ecosystem continues to experience a paradigm shift in its buying patterns - Continued growth of the online channel for the communications marketplace - Expansion of communication service bundles to be utilized across multiple devices - Pressure on operators to improve efficiency while delivering a superior subscriber experience - Growth of the on-demand delivery model - Mobile Network Operators' shift in focus from new subscriber additions to new connections added, as well as an increasing concentration adding new non-traditional devices to family share plans - Mobile applications and cloud-enabled services combined with innovative devices and the Internet of Things offer new opportunities to connect, transact business and consume an array of information
+- A proliferation of connected devices led by - o new and richer operating systems, - o increasing connected devices adoption, - o broadband networks experiencing critical mass and - enhanced cloud computing enabling access to rich content - New and evolving business models by North American carriers encouraging more frequent device upgrades by subscribers - New emerging connected devices are giving consumers multiple smart devices and create a more compelling need for cloud sharing and identity management - Wireless ecosystem continues to experience a paradigm shift in its buying patterns - Continued growth of the online channel for the communications marketplace - Expansion of communication service bundles to be utilized across multiple devices - Pressure on operators to improve efficiency while delivering a superior subscriber experience - Growth of the on-demand delivery model - Mobile Network Operators' shift in focus from new subscriber additions to new connections added, as well as an increasing concentration adding new non-traditional devices to family share plans - Mobile applications and cloud-enabled services combined with innovative devices and the Internet of Things offer new opportunities to connect, transact business and consume an array of content and information - Increased need for tighter security, additional ways to secure customer information and the ability to access information

+Increased Embedded Connectivity.
 We continue to see embedded connectivity technology within a vast array of common electronic devices.
-According to "The Mobile Economy 2014" report by GSM Association (GSMA), total connected devices are projected to grow from 11.3 billion in 2013 to 25.7 billion in 2020.
-Of these devices, growth in mobile is expected from 6.9 billion in 2013 to 10.8 billion in 2020.
+According to Machina Research, total connected devices are projected to grow from 15 billion in 2015 to 27.1 billion by 2020 and according to the GSM Association (GSMA), the number of unique mobile subscribers is expected to increase from 4.7 billion in 2015 to 5.6 billion by 2020.